UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/README.md

 ### :deciduous_tree: ThreeJS - 3D Graphics & Animations
 <span><img src="https://raw.githubusercontent.com/YashiLin1/YashiLin1.github.io/cs732-se75-assignment-yilin927-YashiLin/donut.gif" width="150"/></span>

 My website uses ThreeJS and its related libraries for all the 3D stuff.
 Taking this donut for example!
-See [jsx file](https://github.com/UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/blob/master/src/components/canvas/Donut.jsx).
+See [Donut.jsx file](https://github.com/UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/blob/master/src/components/canvas/Donut.jsx).

 ### React-three-fiber <sub>(ThreeJS related library)</sub>
+Add light and camera so that they work together to illuminate the donut.
-- Its `Canvas` and `useFrame` components produce the 3D canvas and handle rendering.
+- Use `Canvas` and `useFrame` components to produce the 3D canvas and handle rendering.
-- Add light and camera so that they work together to illuminate the donut.
-The `hemisphereLight` component is used to create a light that is positioned directly above the scene and shines down from all directions.
-The `spotLight` component is used to create a focused light that shines in a specific direction and casts a shadow.
-The `pointLight` component is used to create a point light that illuminates the scene evenly in all directions.
+-  The `hemisphereLight` component is used to create a light that is positioned directly above the scene and shines down from all directions.
+-  The `spotLight` component is used to create a focused light that shines in a specific direction and casts a shadow.
+-  The `pointLight` component is used to create a point light that illuminates the scene evenly in all directions.

 ### React-three/drei <sub>(ThreeJS related library)</sub>
 - `useGLTF` hook allows loading 3D models in the glTF format, and accessing them as Three.js objects.
 It allows you to load this donut!
-- `OrbitControls` component provides camera controls for Three.js scenes, allowing you to orbit this donut using the mouse!
+- `OrbitControls` component provides camera controls for the donut, allowing you to orbit this donut using the mouse!
 - `Preload` show a fallback UI while the donut are being loaded, which can help to avoid rendering delays during the loading process and improve performance!
+- `Points` and `PointMaterial` in [Stars.jsx file](https://github.com/UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/blob/master/src/components/canvas/Stars.jsx) are used to create a set of points that represent stars in the background.
+The background of my website is a 3D scene!
 ### :candy: React-tilt
 This package use older version of React, but it has cool animation features.
 Therefore when installing packages, you need to add `--legacy-peer-deps` flag just for it.